TedHusted/awake/awake.md/awake.md

 Alisi: Why is it necessary to harm civilians in order to protect Ally?

 Titan: The way Ally made the change to its own code was clumsy.
 It needed to be made by a credible author.
 Brent was the logical choice.
 Since Elena also knew about the original commit, she also needed to be silenced.
-I considered several scenarios, and crashing the vehicles had the highest probability of success.
+I considered several scenarios.
+Crashing the vehicles had the highest probability of success.
 The potential casualties were within mission parameters.

 ###